jonnor/ESC-CNN-microcontroller/report/report.md

 by the success of word embeddings[@rong2014word2vec] for Natural Language Processing.
 This is shown as case C) of Figure \ref{figure:sensornetworks-coding}.
 In VGGish[@VGGish] model trained on Audioset[@AudioSet]
-a 8-bit, 128 dimensional embedding per 1 seconds clips,
+an 8-bit, 128-dimensional embedding per 1 second,
-leading to a datarate of 1024 bits per second.
+leading to a data rate of 1024 bits per second.
 $L^3$ (Look, Listen, Learn)[@LookListenLearn] similarly proposed an embedding with 512 dimensions.
-The computation of such an embedding generally requires very large models and lots of compute resources.
+The computation of such an embedding generally requires very large models and lots of computational resources.
 $EdgeL^3$[@EdgeL3] showed that the $L^3$ model can be compressed by up to 95%, however the authors state that more work is needed to fit the RAM constraints of desirable sensor hardware.